yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 6. Check that your newly created user is in the users table with Enabled column set to **ENABLED** and the Account Status column set to **FORCE_CHANGE_PASSWORD**.

-You have successfully configured the AWS Mobile for your mobile app.
-Next, you can proceed to [Lab 3](../appsync/README.md) to work on setting up the AWS AppSync.
+You have successfully configured authentication via Cognito for your mobile app.
+Next, you can proceed to [Lab 3](../appsync/README.md) to work on setting up the GraphQL API via AWS AppSync.